 Placenta previa is a pregnancy problem in which the placenta blocks the cervix.
 The placenta is a round, flat organ that forms on the inside wall of the uterus soon after conception.
-During pregnancy, it gives the baby food and oxygen from the mother.
+During pregnancy, it gives the baby food and oxygen.

 In a normal pregnancy, the placenta is attached high up in the uterus, away from the cervix.
 In placenta previa, the placenta forms low in the uterus and covers all or part of the cervix.

-- The placenta may separate too early from the wall of the uterus.
+The placenta may separate too early from the wall of the uterus.
 This is called placental abruption, and it can cause serious bleeding, too.

-- The baby may be born too early (premature), at a low birth weight, or with a birth defect.
+The baby may be born too early (premature), at a low birth weight, or with a birth defect.